Quick Answer

 - No broken links exist on any page

-- WordPress search engine visibility is NOT set to discourage indexing
+- If on WordPress, search engine visibility is NOT set to discourage indexing

 - Backups are configured and confirmed working

 Common launch mistake: WordPress has a setting under Settings, then Reading, called “Discourage search engines from indexing this site.”
-It is often checked during development so Google does not index an unfinished site.
-A lot of people forget to uncheck it before launching.
+It is often checked during development so Google does not index an unfinished site, and a lot of people forget to uncheck it before launching.
 Your site will be invisible on Google until you do.

 What to Focus on After Launch